 Today, Lysogene is a fast growing biopharmaceutical company.

-Lysogene finalizes preparations, completes manufacturing and receives IND clearance for its MPS IIIA clinical trial.
+Lysogene finalized preparations, completes manufacturing and received IND clearance for its MPS IIIA clinical trial.

 Lysogene successfully completed its IPO on Euronext Paris in February, raising approximately EUR24.6 million to finance its most important research and development projects.